finanalyst/grav-plugin-sqlite/README.md

 - `enabled` turns on the plugin for the whole site.
 If `false`, then making it active on a page will have no effect.
 - `database_route` is the Grav route (relative to the 'user' subdirectory) to the location of the `SQLite3` database.
 - `database_name` is the full name (typically with the extension .sqlite3) of the database file.
 It is the responsibility of the site developer/maintainer to create the database.
+- `extra_security` enables a more paranoid setting.
+When `true`, a page may only contain an [sql-table] shortcode if the page header explicitly allows for on.
+(See below for onpage configuration when option is enabled.)
 - `logging` when false, nothing extra happens.
 When `true`, SQL related data is logged to a file called `sqlite.txt` in the directory given by `database_route`.
 If however there is an error in setting `database_route`, then the directory is `user/data/sqlite`.

 >SUGGESTION: If the DataManager plugin is installed and the default route is retained, then the SQL logs can be viewed from the Admin panel.

 - `all_logging` only become active when `logging` is enabled.
 If true, then all stanzas and errors are recorded.
 - `error_logging` only becomes active when `logging` is enabled and `all_logging` is not enabled.